linode/apl-core/README.md

 - [x] Configuration validation
 - [x] Configure network policies for internal ingress and external egress
 - [x] Deploy workloads without writing any YAML
-- [x] Create and manage secrets in Vault and use them in your workloads
+- [x] Create and manage secrets in Vault and use them in workloads
 - [x] Role-based access to all integrated applications
 - [x] Enforce Pod security policies
 - [x] Comprehensive multi-tenant setup
-- [x] Predefined automation tasks
+- [x] Automation tasks
+- [x] Expose services on multiple (public/private) networks
 - [x] SOPS/KMS for encryption of sensitive configuration values
 - [x] BYO IdP, DNS and/or CA